I have previously opined and still believe that higher U.S. core inflation is required to justify an interest rate hike by the Federal Reserve.

 From Calculated Risk:

 The census population data line is very telling:

 So what will the Fed do?
 Don’t look to the Dot Plot which shows what various officials think the short term interest rates should be, not what they predict they will be.
-It is not a forecast but it is confusing and essentially pointless (no pun intended).
+It is not a forecast, but it is confusing and mostly pointless (no pun intended).
 It just makes the Fed look silly like Cher in Clueless… consistently being wrong for years.

 A funny vine I created when the question of should the Fed raise rates.